opensearch-project/skills-eval/DEVELOPER_GUIDE.md

 ### 2. Add the test runner

 The test runner will be responsible for running and evaluating each test case for a list of spec files.
 There are two main parts need to be defined for each runner, the cluster state setup and the evaluation function.
+Optionally it can decide how to construct the input to send to API.

 #### 2.1.
 Setting up the cluster state